Gentleman Jim (film): Development

 In July 1941 it was announced that Warner Bros had purchased the rights to make a film of Corbett's life from his widow, Vera.
 Errol Flynn was intended to star.
 Aeneas MacKenzie and Wally Kline were signed to write the screenplay.
 Ann Sheridan was announced as female co-star.

 Director Raoul Walsh had met Corbett when he was a young boy.

 Filming was to start in January 1942, after which Flynn was to make The Sea Devil, a remake of The Sea Beast (Warner's version of Moby Dick).
 Bill Morrow and Ed Beloin, gag writers for Jack Benny, did some work on the script.
 Phil Silvers was announced in the support cast.

 Flynn was very keen to make the movie and undertook extensive boxing training, working with Buster Wiles and Mushy Callahan.

 However, when the US officially entered World War II it was decided to postpone the movie so Flynn could be rushed into Desperate Journey.
 While he did this Horace McCoy rewrote the script.
 Vincent Lawrence then wrote some drafts and Robert Buckner was assigned to produce.
-There was some doubt the film would even be made if Flynn enlisted in the army but they rejected his application on the grounds of ill-health.
+There was some doubt the film would be made if Flynn enlisted in the army, but his application was rejected on the grounds of ill-health.
 Filming began in May 1942.